turingschool/backend-curriculum-site/module4/projects/take_home_challenge/take_home_challenge_rubric.md

 ## Rubric

-You will be graded by an instructor on the criteria below.
-The rubric below outlines the key areas in which you will be graded.
-The rubric items below are in order of importance in how you will be graded for this final project.
+Your application will be reviewed by an instructor during week 6.
+The below rubric outlines the key areas in which you will be assessed.

 #### Important: